This article originally appeared on VICE Mexico.

 At one point, the firefighter returned—the same one who had called for a re-think of the clearance operation in the first place.
 He told the service members they were wrong, that things have to be done from the outside in, from bottom to top—that they needed to keep removing debris, but to also remove people from the pyramid because they were adding weight to the structure.
 The Navy soldiers acquiesced, yelled at the public to stop and to go back to what they'd been doing previously.

-In the end, regular people seemed to outclass the military in number and in action; the troops had to incorporate into part of an already-organised work effort
+In the end, regular people seemed to outclass the military in number and in action; the troops had to incorporate into part of an already-organized work effort.

 The signal for silence—a closed fist raised in the air—was another thing the firefighters taught these new aid workers.
 When everything fell silent, it was an incomparable, goosebumps-inducing display of human will.
 "Is there anyone here who hears me?" was the call put out to victims still trapped.